OpenAPI

 }

-The configureOpenAPI function takes in an OpenAPIHono instance and generates an OpenAPI version 3.1 spec using the doc31 method.
-The OpenAPI spec can be viewed at the '/doc' endpoint.
-The OpenAPI configuration object is then passed in to the function to add fields to the root object of the OpenAPI spec.
+The configureOpenAPI function takes in an OpenAPIHono instance and uses the doc31 method to generate an OpenAPI document based on the OpenAPI Specification version 3.1.
+This document can be viewed at the '/doc' endpoint.
+We then pass in the OpenAPI configuration object to the function to add fields to the root object of the OpenAPI document.

 Now, pass in the OpenAPIHono app instance to the configureOpenAPI function in the src/app.ts file: